-This course is a continuation of a full body massage expanding the basic therapy and techniques of massage therapy.
-The student will learn alternative methods, introduction to myofascial release, deep tissue, reflexology, pregnancy massage, client assessment and SOAP writing.
+This course expands a full body massage with the introduction of clinical and therapeutic practices.
+The student will learn how to apply heat, cold, and hydrotherapy as well as deep tissue, trigger point, myofascial, and athletic massage techniques.
 Course Level Fee 3 (5 credits, 4 Lecture, 2 Lab/Lab-Discussion)